rovinei/ImageCropper/README.md

 1. upload_max_filesize

-...Sets a maximum amount of memory in bytes that a script is allowed to allocate.
+Sets a maximum amount of memory in bytes that a script is allowed to allocate.
 Resizing a 3000 x 2000 pixel image to 300 x 200 may take up to 32MB memory.

 2. php Extensions and version :